 - Anabolic steroids are synthetic derivatives of the male hormone testosterone.
 These derivatives of testosterone promote the growth of skeletal muscle and increase lean body mass.
 The long-term, high-dose effects of steroid use are largely unknown.
 Major side effects of anabolic steroid use include liver tumors, jaundice, fluid retention, high blood pressure, acne, and trembling.
 Aggression and mood swings as well as other psychiatric side effects may result from their abuse.

-- Students and employees should note that the above listing is not intended as all-inclusive.
+- Students, faculty, and employees should note that the above listing is not intended as all-inclusive.
 Further information may be gathered from a physician.

-USAHS distributes materials and offers resources related to alcohol and drug abuse prevention awareness including the distribution of communications instructing students on how to access written materials relating to alcohol and drug abuse prevention.
+USAHS distributes materials and offers resources related to alcohol and drug abuse prevention awareness including the distribution of communications instructing employees and faculty on how to access written materials relating to alcohol and drug abuse prevention.

 USAHS also offers on campus workshops and events related to the promotion of alcohol and drug abuse prevention and awareness that all students, faculty and staff are welcome to attend.